joelchelliah/diy-lang-haskell/README.md

 #### Install Stack
 We will be using this tool to install and set up everything we need for our workshop.
-1. Check out their [README](https://docs.haskellstack.org/en/stable/README/) for installation information.
+- Install by following the [instuctions here](https://docs.haskellstack.org/en/stable/README/) based on your platform.
-2. Then install the [stack-run](https://hackage.haskell.org/package/stack-run) package, by running `stack install stack-run`.
+- Then install the [stack-run](https://hackage.haskell.org/package/stack-run) package, by running `stack install stack-run`.
 This gives us a handy command for building and running our project.

 #### Clone this tutorial
 Then go ahead and clone this project: